xcart/xcart-docs/_pages/kb_en/shipping/custom_table_rates.md

 *   item ranges (The shipping cost will depend on the number of items in the order);
 *   any combination of subtotal, weight and item ranges (The shipping cost will depend on more than one parameter).

+**Important**: A custom table is a good way to configure flat rate shipping and free shipping.
+Read on to see some  examples.

 To configure a shipping method with the custom table based rates, follow the steps below:

 1. In your store's Admin area, go to the Shipping methods section (**Store setup** -> **Shipping**):